 I have published essays for both public and academic audiences on a variety of topics, including medieval histories of intoxication and consent, medieval rape reparations and the Bill Cosby case, the racialized history of the word “wench,” medieval impotence trials, rape and rage in Chaucer’s Legend of Philomela, obscene riddles, the medieval origins of the word “fuck,” and the 600-year-old history of “Teen Mom” entertainment.
-In addition to writing and teaching, I’m an editor for Exemplaria: Medieval/Early Modern/Theory, and I serve on the editorial board for Medieval Institute Publications’ Premodern Transgressive Literatures series.
+In addition to writing and teaching, I’m an editor for Exemplaria: Medieval/Early Modern/Theory and for The Sundial (a public-facing digital publication by the Arizona Center for Medieval and Renaissance Studies), and I serve on the editorial board for Medieval Institute Publications’ Premodern Transgressive Literatures series and The Chaucer Review.

 I have given invited campus talks on topics such as histories of intoxication and consent, resisting rape in the Middle Ages and today, and black feminist approaches to medieval literature.
 I have also presented at workshops on how to teach classes on sexual violence in a sensitive, empowering fashion.